johnpankowicz/govmetting-testbfg-2/README.md

 Some public meetings are broadcast on local TV.
 But a very small percent of people actually watch.
 Sometimes very contentious issues are debated and voted on.
 But there is usually no public record kept of what was said.

-A dozen people at the meeting, including some council members, might speak strongly against some terrible decision.
-But it is easy today for the majority of the council to totally ignore them.
+Sometimes many people at the meeting, including some council members, may strongly oppose some decision.
+But it is too easy today for the majority of the council to totally ignore them.
 They know that less than one percent of the voters will ever hear what they said.

 The purpose of this project is to preserve those discussions and make them easily available to all citizens of the community.
 It will do this through a combination of intelligent software and community volunteer effort.